minio/docs/source/operations/install-deploy-manage/deploy-operator-kustomize.rst

 Install the MinIO Operator using Kustomize
 ------------------------------------------

-The following procedure uses ``kubectl --kustomize`` to install the Operator from the MinIO Operator GitHub repository:
+The following procedure uses ``kubectl -k`` to install the Operator from the MinIO Operator GitHub repository.
+``kubectl -k`` and ``kubectl --kustomize`` are aliases that perform the same command.

 .. important::

-   Do not use ``kubectl krew`` or similar methods to update or manage the MinIO Operator installation.
    If you use Kustomize to install the Operator, you must use Kustomize to manage that installation.
+   Do not use ``kubectl krew``, a Helm chart, or similar methods to update or manage the MinIO Operator installation.

 #.
 Install the latest version of Operator